Enjoying breaktime during our first week!

 St. Andrew’s School is a recognized, elementary, private school, which has offered first-class, child- focused education, from Pre-schoolers to the age of twelve, since its foundation in 1963 by Agnes Nery, its first Headmistress, Fay Crocker, Margaret and Sylvia Towers.

-Led by the unerring hands of Mrs. Nery, their aspirations were to deliver the highest possible standards of education.
+Led by the unerring hands of Mrs Nery, their aspirations were to deliver the highest possible standards of teaching.
 With this leading vision and a strong personality that unquestionably left a stamp, a whole process was started and safely followed to place St. Andrew’s as the leading institution it undeniably is today.

 In 2013 the School celebrated its 50th Anniversary with a varied programme of activities that marked the occasion in style and showed a strong community spirit, a deep feeling of belonging and the fond memories all the school family keeps.